Updated June 23, 2021

 When confronted with a fact-check on Biden’s comments, the White House denied the president’s words just minutes after he stated them.

-“No, it’s not his belief,” Press Secretary Jen Psaki said on Thursday.
-“He believes that gun that background check should be universal…we know what his position is.”
+“No, it’s not his belief,” Psaki said.
+“He believes that gun that background check should be universal. … We know what his position is.”

 A reporter just asked Jen Psaki why Biden lied and said, "You go to a gun show, you can buy what you want and no background check."

 Psaki just said the complete OPPOSITE and said "it is not his belief."

 These two comments were made within 60 mins of each other.
 WH is clueless. pic.twitter.com/kabw6ysJ1w